ApimorLabs/Thinkrchive-Multiplatform/README.md

 ## ✅ TODO

-- Add more Tests (Unit Tests, UI Tests, Integration Tests)
+- Add more Tests (UI Tests & Integration Tests)
 - Add more features
 - Support for more platform
-- Fully switch to MVI
+- ~Fully switch to MVI~

 ## 🙇 Credits